Service Interruption: CSA services & operations have been affected due to COVID; please see below for service specific updates.

 Please note it may be the same people for each position and any one person may hold multiple positions.

-All clubs must create and continually update a Clubs Constitution or Charter.
-This must be updated a minimum of every 5 years and should include:
+3. Constitution: All clubs must create and continually update a Clubs Constitution or Charter; a sample constitution can be found on the Accreditation page.
+This constitution must be updated a minimum of every 5 years and should include the following:

 - Club name

 - Statement of compliance with all CSA policies

 - Membership information (how to join, restrictions, membership privileges etc.)

 - List of executive positions and their duties

 - Voting procedures